 Did you know that research has shown that colours can not only impact our moods, but also affect our behaviour and stress levels?
-With that in mind, the colour scheme throughout your working environment warrants some serious thought, consideration and expert input.
+With that in mind, the colour scheme throughout your workspaces warrants some serious thought, consideration and expert input.

 Certain colours are often associated with certain things… For example, red is often used to flag danger.
 However, colour experts have established that colours can have a massive impact on human reactions, from increasing heart rates to improving positivity.
 Colour psychology is becoming a huge factor when it comes to decorating and designing commercial spaces.